thebushschool/fcsr/projects/intro_to_rpi/readme.md

     🟠 ✅ Did the game work ?
 If not, please debug with your partner by looking at the wiring diagram, and code.
 If this fails, call me or the TA to assist you

     🟠 ✅ Modify the game to code to handle an EVEN number of rounds (Game could be tied in this case and there should be no winners).

-Did your modifications work ?
-If not, please debug with your partner by looking at the wiring diagram, and code.
-If this fails, call me or the TA to assist you
+    🟠 ✅ Did your modifications work ?
+The game should still work if there is an even number of rounds and should declare a Tie and no winners.